 No cameras, no laughing, no talking, no smiling and you must dress up.
 This isn’t Kansas anymore.

 I will postpone my entry on the Arirang mass games for tomorrow when I return home as there’s a lot of stuff on there that requires more uploading (videos, pictures, etc.).
 I will give a heads up though, the Arirang Mass Games is quite simply, the greatest show on Earth.

 After this tour, we were treated to a formal grand finale performance in their main auditorium.
-Although not as excellent as Arirang, the performance left us wondering whether these young children were being fed steroids.
+Although not quite on the level as Arirang, the performance left us wondering whether these young children were being fed steroids.
 Every single performer was beyond gifted; they exuded such unreal expressions on their faces that I didn’t know whether to be scared, mesmerized, or both.